-So what’s the gig with Lurra?
+So what’s Lurra about?
 It’s a Basque inspired charcoal & wood fired dining spot which features its own wine cellar, oak flooring, 20 seat al fresco dining area and an open kitchen with a marble bar.
 There is an abundant variety of seafood as well Galician beef imported by the same folk who supply Kitty Fisher’s & the renowned Clerkenwell butcher Turner and George.
 It ticks many boxes.
-(I think).
+(I think so at least).
 It’s part of the Donostia and The Lockhart group who are all nearby too, Lurra is a wee bit younger though having opened its doors in September 2015.

 The cooking is all to see and a waft cooking meat on charcoal immediately hits you as you walk in.